nualagr/the-lord-of-the-rings-game/README.md

 the Moves Counter, the Pairs Counter and the Timer.

 During Mentor Session 2 it was recommended that the JavaScript code be split into four separate files in order to make the code easier to work with and to manage.
-The code has since been separated into: 'constants.js', 'classes.js', 'helpers.js' and 'script.js'.
+The code was separated into: 'constants.js', 'classes.js', 'helpers.js' and 'script.js'.
+However, when it came to the final linter test the code was again amalgamated into 'script.js'.

+The final refactoring consisted of removing the need for some of the global variables by creating the Timer, Audio Controller, Moves Counter and Pairs Counter within a new *startGame* function.
+This function then called other functions, such as the *assignCards* function and passed the timer, the other counters and the chosenCardPack to these functions as variables.

 <br>